Kile/Pylondocs/objects/guild/systemChannelId.markdown

       '\nJoin channnel Id: ' +
       joinchannel?.id
   );
-  //Giving some info about the joinchannel
+  // Giving some info about the joinchannel
 });